 - the stewards of the meeting;

 - the clerk of the course;

+- the race director;

 - the secretary of the meeting;

 - timekeepers;

 - scrutineers;

 - assistant scrutineers;

 - pit observers;

 - track or road marshals;

 - flag marshals;

 - finish line judges;

 - judges of fact;

 - handicappers;

 - starters.

 133. Right of supervision